serverlessworkflow/specification/specification/README.md

 ```

 Since our event state has performed all actions it is ready to either transition to the next state or end workflow execution if it is an end state.
-Before this happens though, the stateDataFilter is again invoked to filter this states data, specifically the "dataOutputPath" expression
+Before this happens though, the 'stateDataFilter' is again invoked to filter this states data, specifically the 'dataOutputPath' expression
 selects only the "finalCustomerGreeting" object to make it the data output of the state.

-Because our event state is also an end state, its data output becomes the final [workflow data output](#Workflow-data-output) namely:
+Because our event state is also an end state, its data output becomes the final [workflow data output](#Workflow-data-output).
+Namely:

 ```text
 "Hola John Michaels!"
 ```

-Note that in case of multiple actions with each containing an actionDataFilter, you must be careful for their results
+Note that in case of multiple actions with each containing an 'actionDataFilter', you must be careful for their results
 not to overwrite each other after actions complete and their results are added to the state data.
 Also note that in case of parallel execution of actions, the results of only those that complete before the state
 transitions to the next one or ends workflow execution (end state) can be considered to be added to the state data.

 #### Workflow data output

-Once a workflow instance reaches an end state (where the "end" parameter is defined) and the workflow finishes its execution
+Once a workflow instance reaches an end state (where the 'end' parameter is defined) and the workflow finishes its execution
 the data output of that result state becomes the workflow data output.
 This output can be logged or indexed depending on the
 implementation details.

 In order to define the structure of expected workflow data output you can use the workflow
-"dataOutputSchema" property.
+'dataOutputSchema' property.
 This property allows you to link to a [JSON Schema](https://json-schema.org/) definition
 that describes the expected workflow data output.
 This can be used for documentation purposes or implementations may
 decide to strictly enforce it.

 ### Workflow Error Handling

 Any state can encounter runtime errors.
 Errors can arise from state failures such as exceptions thrown during function
-execution, network errors, or errors in the workflow definition (incorrect paths for example).
+execution, network errors, or errors in the workflow definition (e.g., incorrect paths).
 If a runtime error is not explicitly handled within the state definition, the default course of action should be to
 halt workflow execution.